yjp20/prism/docs/guides/02-request-validation.md

 OpenAPI allows the entire API, or certain operations, to be associated with specific servers.

-To make sure the server URL you plan to use is a valid server for the API, or for the particular operation you are attempting, provide it as a `__server` query param.
+To make sure the server URL you plan to use is a valid server for the API, or for the particular operation you are attempting, provide it as a `__server` query parameter.

 Take this minimalist OpenAPI example: